bhagavadgitadu22/Culling_tool_CIP/README.md

 # Aim of the repository
-This Github repository was created to host the culling tool developed by the Collection of bacteria of the Institut Pasteur (CIP, xxx).
-It was created to suit our specific needs (decide on a list of bacteria to sequence and to discard among our 20000 strains) and requirements (our homemade LIMS (Laboratory Information Management System)).
-You can use it at your convenience and adapt it to the needs of your collection.
+This Github repository was created to host the culling tool developed by the Collection of bacteria of the Institut Pasteur (CIP, see www.pasteur.fr/en/public-health/biobanks-and-collections/collection-institut-pasteur-cip).
+It was created to suit our specific needs (decide on a list of priority strains to perform whole genome sequencing among our ~25000 strains) and requirements (our homemade BIMS (Biobank Information Management System)).
+You can use it at your convenience and adapt it to the needs of your microbial biobank.

 The Github includes 2 main folders: one for SQL scripts and the other one for Python scripts.
 Most SQL scripts are called by the Python scripts.